 Who doesn’t like to eat breakfast foods at dinnertime?

-I get why you like sticking to your breakfast that works for you daily, but this may convince you to break from your norm: studies find variety reduces body fat.
-Score!
+Not convinced yet?
+I get why you stick to the breakfast that works for you daily, but this may convince you to break from your norm: Studies find variety reduces body fat.

-Like all good New Yorkers, smoked salmon is one staple in my breakfast routine that I’m never going to part with, and I tell my clients to stock up, too.
+Like all good New Yorkers, I enjoy smoked salmon as one of my breakfast options.
+I tell my clients to stock up on it, too.

-I was thinking about these little swimmers (yes, that’s what us nutrition peops do, think about foods and their benefits) and how I could up my fish for breakfast game.
+Of course, nobody wants to break their fast with only smoked salmon.
+I was thinking about this topic recently (yes, that’s what us nutrition peeps do, think about foods and their benefits).
+I wondered: How could I boost my fish-for-breakfast game?

-- Taramasalata.
 It doesn’t quite roll off the tongue!
-Taramasalata (tara-MAS-uh-lata) is fish roe (yes, like CAVIAR) with olive oil, lemon, onions and boiled potatoes, made into a mezze-like spread.
-You find it near the cream cheese or seafood area at most regular and high end markets.
-Or, you can make it yourself in a few easy steps.
+Pronounced tara-MAS-uh-lata, this is fish roe (yes, like caviar) with olive oil, lemon, onions and boiled potatoes, made into a mezze-like spread.
+You find it near the cream cheese or seafood area at most regular and high-end markets—or make it yourself in a few easy steps.
 Truth be told, my high school boyfriend first introduced me to this gem of a dip and I was hooked (no fish pun intended) ever since!
 Yes, it’s full of healthy fats and it’s uber delish.
-Spread one tablespoon on a high quality piece of toast such as Dave’s Killer Blues Bread and/or top with a few slices of tomato, cuc or radish.
+Spread one tablespoon on a high-quality piece of toast, such as Dave’s Killer Blues Bread, and/or top with a few slices of tomato, cuc or radish.
 Mmmmmmmm.

-- Tuna wrap.
-Make a double batch of tuna salad and make it morning friendly by serving it up alongside sliced fruit, instead of lunch-ier crudites.
+Whip up a double batch of tuna salad, then make it “morning friendly” by serving it with sliced fruit instead of lunch-ier crudites.
 Pile ⅓ cup tuna salad in a butter lettuce leaf or two (or seaweed sheets or endive spears) with a pile of shredded carrots on top and serve sliced citrus on the side.
-This dish is full of protein, which will keep you satisfied, and your hunger at bay (this fishing pun was intended. sorry, couldn‘t resist) all morning long.
+This dish is full of protein, which will keep your hunger at bay.
+(This fishing pun was intended.
+Sorry, couldn‘t resist!)